Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Zero forcing and leaky forcing on Hopi rectangle graphs

-\quad \quad In this section, we determine the $\ell$-leaky forcing number for the family of Hopi rectangle graphs for all $\ell \geq 1$.
-To establish the $1$-leaky forcing number, we apply Proposition \ref{prop:twoways} and show that each vertex of $HD(m,n)$ can be forced in two distinct ways using the same initial set of colored vertices.
-For $2 \leq \ell \leq 3$, we show that any $\ell$-leaky fort of $HD(m,n)$ must contain particular vertices of $HD(m,n)$, and thus, bound above the leaky forcing number in these cases.
-Finally, for $\ell \geq 4$, we observe that the maximum degree of the graph is $4$, which immediately completes the argument.
+Towards analyzing the leaky forcing number for $\ell=1$, we will use Theorem \ref{prop:twoways} and show that there are two distinct ways to force every vertex starting from the set of blue vertices $B$ given in Equation \ref{eq:ZeroForcingSet}.
 Recall, if a blue vertex $u \in B$ forces $v \in V(G)\setminus B$ blue, we denote this by $u \to v$.
 Given an initial blue set $B$, we write $F$ for the corresponding set of forces that arise from $B$.
 For Hopi rectangle graphs, we utilize the coordinate notation for the vertices and write a force as

-Let $m,n \in \mathbb{N}$ and consider the Hopi rectangle graph $HD(m,n)$.
+Let $a,b \in \mathbb{N}$ and consider the Hopi rectangle graph $HD(a,b)$.
 Starting with the set of vertices

 we define three distinct sets of forces arising from the same initial blue set $B$.
 The set of horizontal forces, denoted $F_1$, is given in Lemma~\ref{lem:ZF Upper Bound}.
 Two additional sets of forces, $F_2$ and $F_3$, are defined below in Equation \ref{eq:F2Process} and \ref{eq:F3Process}.
 Graphically, the set of forces $F_2$ can be visualized as a combination of forces occurring from left to the right and from bottom to the top of the graph, while the set of forces $F_3$ can be visualized as a combination of forces occurring from left to the right and from top to the bottom of the graph (See Figure~\ref{fig:F2Process} as an example).
-Each of these sets can be arranged into a chronological forcing process of $HD(m,n)$, each of which forces the graph in their own right.
+Each of these sets can be arranged into a chronological forcing process of $HD(a,b)$, each of which forces the graph in their own right.
 For example, in $HD(2,3)$, the resulting $F_2$ can be ordered into a chronological sequence of forces, with the beginning of such an ordering being

-The existence of these three distinct forcing processes, each arising from the same initial set $B$, allow us to establish our result for $1$-leaky forcing.
-In the following theorem, we apply the forcing sets defined above together with Proposition~\ref{prop:twoways} to demonstrate that, for the given initial blue set, every vertex of $HD(m,n)$ can be forced in two distinct ways.
+The existence of these three distinct forcing processes, each arising from the same initial set $B$, allow us to establish our result for $1$-leaky forcing in the following theorem.